The Old Man and the Sea

 The 1990 made-for-TV British production of The Old Man and the Sea starring Anthony Quinn, is also said to be pretty good, in some ways better and others not so.

 On the plus side it's easier to imagine the seventy-something, Mexican-born actor as the gaunt, ill-starred fisherman.

 On the dubious side, this film opens up the story somewhat, showing the fisherman as a young man also, played by Quinn's son Francesco, and even adds the character of Ernest Hemingway (not played by the long-dead author of course).

 The best Old Man and the Sea though is said to be the 1999 animated version, a Canadian-Japanese-Russian production with Gordon Pinsent voicing the old man.
-It was originally made for the gigantic IMAX screen.
-I haven't seen this one either but it's received critical raves and it won an Academy Award for best animated short film.
+It was originally made for the giant IMAX screen.
+I haven't seen this one either but it's received critical rave, winning an Academy Award for best animated short film.

 At least three foreign-language adaptations of The Old Man and the Sea have also been filmed, including Brazilian, Chinese and Bulgarian efforts.